ARlinklabs/docs/getting-started/quickstart.md

 <summary>How much does deployment cost?</summary>

-Deployment costs are free for the duration of the PermaHacks and the Arweave FullStack Hackathon!&#x20;
+Deployment costs are currently subsidized during our promotional beta.
+Please note that this subsidy comes with limitations, including restrictions on deployment size and CI/CD usage.

 </details>